Awards

 The objective of the ONS Innovation Awards is to promote efforts that support energy transition at all stages of the value chain.

-Background – explanatory information for the ones who intend to nominate:
+Background – explanatory information for those who intend to nominate

 ONS offers a unique opportunity for enterprises to present new solutions to challenges in the energy transition.
 The ONS Innovation Awards are intended to encourage inventors, operators, entrepreneurs, suppliers and contractors to promote their innovations (technologies, products, services, processes or business models) through this high-profile contest.